 Where a main residence has been let at some time during the period of ownership, there may be a chargeable gain for this period.
-However, this may be reduced by up to £40,000 (£80,000 for a couple) by lettings relief.
+For disposals prior to 6 April 2020 this chargeable gain may be reduced by up to £40,000 (£80,000 for a couple) by lettings relief.
+However, this is no longer available for disposals on, or after that date, unless the owner shared their property with a tenant throughout the period of the let.